-We would use the present module to avoid topology violation in an entangled polymer system.
-To preserve topology in a system of entangled polymers we need to determine the minimal distance between two bonds.
-Once is done we can apply either a soft potential either a hard potential to avoid a crossing of the two bonds.
+We use the present module to avoid topology violations in an entangled polymer system.
+To preserve the topology in a system of entangled polymers we need to determine the minimal distance between two bonds.
+Once done we can apply either a soft or hard core potential to avoid the crossing of two bonds.
 Here, we propose to determine the minimal distance between two segments with the help of the Karush-Kuhn-Tucker conditions.

 This module is a part of an E-CAM pilot project at the ENS Lyon, focused on the implementation of contact joint to resolve excluded volume constraints

 A detailed derivation of the minimal distance between two segments using the Karush-Kuhn-Tucker conditions is available at https://gitlab.e-cam2020.eu:10443/carrivain/mindist2segments_kkt/-/blob/master/minDist2segments_KKT.pdf